 Additionally, talcum powder used in the female genital region was classified as a possible human carcinogen in 2006 by the International Agency for Research on Cancer.

 Talcum Powder Law Firm: Johnson Attorneys Group

 Johnson Attorneys Group is currently representing clients who believe they were harmed by using talcum powder products.
 Our personal injury law firm handles cases on behalf of victims who have been diagnosed with Ovarian or fallopian tube cancers after using products such as Johnson & Johnson Baby Powder, Shower to Shower powder or WalMart’s Equate talcum powder.
 You may be entitled to damages to compensate you for lost wages, medical expenses, pain and suffering, loss of consortium, loss of enjoyment of your life.

 Our California law firm works on a contingency-fee basis which means you will not pay us fees unless we are able to provide you with a financial settlement.
 If there is no settlement, you do not pay us attorney fees.
-Call us at 800-235-6801 to begin your claim.

 Latest posts by Johnson Attorneys Group (see all)

 - A Guide to Understanding Rideshare and Self-Driving Legislation - May 15, 2018

 - What Legal Ramifications Will Harvey Weinstein Face? - November 13, 2017